neondatabase/website/content/guides/neon-github-actions-authomated-branching.md

 ---
 title: Automated Database Branching with GitHub Actions
-subtitle: Learn how to implement automated database branching for your applications using Neon and GitHub Actions
+subtitle: Learn how to automate database branching for your application using Neon and GitHub Actions
 enableTableOfContents: true
 author: dhanush-reddy
 createdAt: '2024-11-29T00:00:00.000Z'